canonical/microceph/docs/how-to/perform-site-failover.rst

 At primary_cluster (was primary before disaster), perform demotion.
 .. code-block:: none

-   sudo microceph remote replication rbd demote --remote secondary_cluster failed to process demote_replication request for rbd: demotion may cause data loss on this cluster.
+   sudo microceph replication rbd demote --remote secondary_cluster failed to process demote_replication request for rbd: demotion may cause data loss on this cluster.
 If you understand the *RISK* and you're *ABSOLUTELY CERTAIN* that is what you want, pass --yes-i-really-mean-it.

 Now, again at the 'primary_cluster', perform demotion with --yes-i-really-mean-it flag.
 .. code-block:: none

-   sudo microceph remote replication rbd demote --remote secondary_cluster --yes-i-really-mean-it
+   sudo microceph replication rbd demote --remote secondary_cluster --yes-i-really-mean-it

 Note: MicroCeph with demote the primary pools and will issue a resync for all the mirroring images, hence it may cause data loss at the old primary cluster.